fyears/electron-python-example/README.md

 `-- README.md
 ```

-As you can see, the Python application is wrapped in a sub folder.
-In this example, Python application `pycalc/calc.py` provides a function: `calc(text)` that could take a text like `1 + 1 / 2` and return the result like `1.5`.
+As shown above, the Python application is wrapped in a subfolder.
+In this example, Python application `pycalc/calc.py` provides a function: `calc(text)` that could take a text like `1 + 1 / 2` and return the result like `1.5` (assuming it be like `eval()`).
 The `pycalc/api.py` is what we are going to figure out.

 And the `index.html`, `main.js`, `package.json` and `renderer.js` are modified from [`electron-quick-start`](https://github.com/electron/electron-quick-start).

 ### Python part

-First of all, since you already have the Python application running, the Python environment should be fine.
+First of all, since we already have the Python application running, the Python environment should be fine.
 I strongly recommend developing Python applications in `virtualenv`.

 Try install `zerorpc`, and `pyinstaller` (for packaging).